Richard L. Thornburgh, former Pennsylvania governor and U.S. attorney general, dies at 88

 One of the bankers went to prison for his role in making illicit loans.
 But the Justice Department, under Bill Clinton’s attorney general, Janet Reno, issued a report in 1995 absolving members of the Bush administration of misconduct.

 One of Mr. Thornburgh’s policy triumphs as attorney general emerged from the Justice Department’s civil rights division.
 He served as the Bush administration’s point man in the passage of the 1990 Americans With Disabilities Act, which broadened the scope of civil rights for people with disabilities.
-He reassured lawmakers wary of the cost of new regulations on businesses, countering with the benefit to productivity and the economy from contributions by disabled workers.
+He reassured lawmakers wary of the cost of new regulations on businesses, countering with the benefit to productivity and the economy from contributions by workers with disabilities.

 The passage had been personally satisfying for Mr. Thornburgh, whose son Peter suffered from the effects of a traumatic brain injury in a car accident in 1960.
 The accident had also taken the life of Mr. Thornburgh’s first wife.